DA0-DA0/pfpk/README.md

   mimetype headers (such as IPFS URLs that don't care about the contents of the data).

-It also returns a map of chain ID to preferred public key for that chain.
+It also returns a map of chain ID to public key and address for that chain based on the preferred public key.
+See the explanation at the top for more details.

 ### `POST /`